 Transport in Zurich

-The transport system in Zurich consists of a network of trains, buses and even boats.
-The infrastructure is outstanding, and travellers can use the integrated ticketing system to access the entire network.
+The transport system in Zurich consists of an impressive network of trains, buses, trams and even boats.
+Operating under the Zurich Transport Network (ZVV), the system covers both the city centre and extends to Winterthur and surrounding areas.
+You can use the integrated ticketing system to access the entire network, making commuting and sightseeing remarkably convenient.

 - CON: Expensive public transport

-Public transport in Switzerland is notoriously expensive, even though there are various discount options available.
-Many people choose to cycle instead.
+Public transport in Switzerland is notoriously expensive, despite the various discount options available.
+Many residents choose to cycle instead, taking advantage of the city’s growing (although sometimes criticised) cycling infrastructure.

 Weather in Zurich